tongue-tie/blog/week-1.md

    * Triangle:
       * Right foot forward: Foot is relaxed.
 Previously it was slightly painful.
 The foot was constantly tensed.
 Now the foot and ankle are totally relaxed.
 The stretch is primarily in my upper right leg.
    * 3-legged dog:
       * Right leg on floor: Foot and ankle are relaxed and stable.
 VERY deep stretch in right foot and calf.
-Same as with warrior 3, previously the foot wand ankle were very tensed.
+Same as with warrior 3, previously the foot and ankle were very tensed.
    * Neck circles: No jaw and neck strain.
 * **Just standing still, I feel far more level and stable.
 It seems like my hips are less rotated and tilted.**
 * Behind right ear is very tender.
 Rubbing it a lot.